Enoch247/mechbits.com/index.md

 - [Intranet](http://intranet.mechbits.com/)

 ## Words to live by
+These are phrases and quotes that I have gathered that resonate with me.
+Every time I re-read them they only ring more true.

 - "All that is necessary for evil to triumph is for good men to do nothing." - Edmund Burke